Drone Hunters: 9 of the Most Effective Anti-Drone Technologies for Shooting Drones out of the Sky

 In the very near future, you will probably be able to easily use some program to hack into any UAV via a click of a button on your computer or smartphone.

 What better way to catch a drone than with a drone?
-Created by Dutch Firm Delft Dynamics, Drone catcher is able to lock onto the targeted enemy UAV while flying in the air and launch its own net device to catch the culprit.
+Created by Dutch Firm Delft Dynamics, Drone catcher is a multicopter that surrounds target drones and either tows them to safety and/or drops with a net.

 Some of the other anti-drone technologies on this list can be damaging to a drone, why the DroneCatcher makes sure you can take out a drone without losing any incriminating evidence.